knative/docs/docs/getting-started/clean-up.md

 Delete the Cluster

-Delete your `konk` Cluster" by running the command:
+Delete your `kind` Cluster by running the command:
     ```bash
     kind delete clusters knative
     ```